MalitsPlus/HoshimiToolkit/lapis/README.md

 4. Copy `Assembly-CSharp.dll`, `Oz.GameFramework.Runtime.dll`, `Il2CppDummyDll.dll` to `./LpsPkgMnfstDcpt/bin/Debug/`.
 5. Add the above 3 dlls to project **LpsPkgMnfstDcpt**'s reference.
 6. Move manifest.xml into `./EncryptedFiles/` directory.
 7. Move whole assets folder into `./EncryptedFiles/` directory.
 Be sure **NOT** to change any file or directory name because the path is also a part of name of AssetBundles.
-Every AssetBundle's name starts with "assets/products/xxx".
+Every AssetBundle's name starts with `assets/products/xxx`.
 8. Now you are ready to go.
-Run LpsPkgMnfstDcpt and output AssetBundles should be generated in `./DecryptedFiles`.
+Run LpsPkgMnfstDcpt and output AssetBundles will be generated in `./DecryptedFiles`.

 ---
 You can check [my blog](https://malitsplus.blogspot.com/2022/01/lapis-relights.html) for further details.